laminlabs/lamindb/docs/curate.md

     print(error)
 ```

-As above, we leverage a lookup object with valid cell types to find the correct name.
+As above, we leverage a lookup object with valid cell types to find the correct name:

 ```python
 valid_cell_types = curator.slots["obs"].cat.lookup(public=True)["cell_type_by_expert"]